Skip to content

 3

-// Example of less optimal structuring where transformations and filters are mixed:
+// Less optimal approach: Mixing transformations and filters

 4